Lungisanikhan/Leaf-Classification-using-leaves-recognition/README.md

 To run this program first you have to

 Steps:
+1. Download the dataset at http://leafsnap.com/dataset/
-1. Extract the dataset into a folder.
+2. Extract the dataset into a folder.
-2. Extract the zip file in the same folder where dataset has been extracted.
+3. Extract the zip file in the same folder where dataset has been extracted.
-3. Run the LeafClassification.ipynb on Jupyter Notebook.
+4. Run the LeafClassification.ipynb on Jupyter Notebook.
-4. Run every cell in a sequence on Jupyter Notebook.
+5. Run every cell in a sequence on Jupyter Notebook.